rafeekpro/moon-dev-ai-agents/README.md

 - real time clips agent (`src/agents/realtime_clips_agent.py`): an ai agent that makes real time clips of streamers using obs
 - housecoin agent (`src/agents/housecoin_agent.py`): DCA (dollar cost average) agent with AI confirmation layer using Grok-4 for the thesis: 1 House = 1 Housecoin 🏠
 - swarm agent (`src/agents/swarm_agent.py`): queries 6 AI models in parallel (Claude 4.5, GPT-5, Gemini 2.5, Grok-4, DeepSeek, DeepSeek-R1 local), generates AI consensus summary, returns clean JSON with model mapping for easy parsing 🐝
+- polymarket_agent (`src/agents/polymarket_agent.py`): a polymarket agent that connects to the live trades feed via websocket and analyses with the above swarm agent in order to see which markets could be interesting to trade.

 **⚠️ IMPORTANT: This is an experimental project.
 There are NO guarantees of profitability.
 Trading involves substantial risk of loss.**